Scthe/express-containers/README.md

 ### What's the difference to WebContainers?

 I'm not sure how StackBlitz's WebContainers work, but the main purpose is similar.
 The user gets to change files in a virtual filesystem and run newly written node code inside the browser.
-All with a single button click.
+All with a single button click, no external connection is required.
 The basic problems are similar.
 E.g. They also have to handle CommonJS (`const fs = require('fs')`) as it's not supported in web browsers.

 I admit I did not research much of their technology.
 Can all their features be supported just by JS/Wasm shims?
 What about natively compiled packages?
 There is a way to inject the non-compiled versions, but it seems like a lot of "fix error after error till it works" programming.
 Looking at their marketing materials they ported e.g. `npm`, `pnpm`, and `yarn`.
 I never looked at how package managers work.

 I'm not sure if they use a separate JavaScript environment (QuickJS for me).
 How do you stop access to global variables?
 Half of the npm checks for `window` to make decisions at runtime.
 You can sidestep this problem with bundling.
 Even simple Immediately Invoked Function Expressions (IIFE) allow total control over code dependencies.
 But you also have to deal with all other global stuff like `location`, `URL`, and `document`.
 You can (**should**) use web workers.
 Not sure how much API they leak.
 With QuickJS I ignore the problem.
 It does not have variables from the browser (e.g. `window`) or node (e.g. `process`).
 I even got to write my own (quasi) event loop.

-How do they deal with 1+ GB of `node_modules` that are needed by seemingly every node app?
+[How do they deal with](https://medium.com/stackblitz-blog/introducing-turbo-5x-faster-than-yarn-npm-and-runs-natively-in-browser-cc2c39715403) 1+ GB of `node_modules` that are needed by seemingly every node app?
 It has to be downloaded and persisted.
 I heard indexed DB is used for storage in similar cases.

 Looking at StackBlitz's career page, they want TypeScript and Rust.
 I know Rust has some ABI problems with Wasm e.g. compatibility with C (which might be needed?).
 I think a lot of choice is limited by easy access to Wasm modules.
-Unless you rely on in-house libraries or Rust std lib (is it Wasm-compatible?) to help with the implementation.
-Or glue WebAssembly with TS.
+Unless you rely on many in-house libraries or Rust std lib (is it Wasm-compatible?) to help with the implementation.
+Or glue WebAssembly modules with tons of TS.

+### Can this be used with WebRTC?

+Sure, why not?
+Receive a message, format it as a url to QuickJS Express server, and then forward the response to the client.
+Or use it with service workers.
+The browser calls `fetch()` which gets intercepted.
+Congratulations, your browser is now a proxy server.

 ## Honourable mentions

 * [Rollup](https://rollupjs.org/).
 Never used it before, but works well.
 Even has a browser version (using Wasm) - perfect!
 API is as good and enjoyable as `esbuild`, which is rare.
     * The plugin API is a bit strange, but I did not get in-depth into it.
+    * [esbuild-wasm](https://www.npmjs.com/package/esbuild-wasm) should also work.
+Will require custom plugins to handle the virtual filesystem.
 * Fabrice Bellard and Charlie Gordon for [QuickJS Javascript Engine](https://bellard.org/quickjs/).
 * [kosamari](https://github.com/kosamari) for ["ServiceWorker for github pages"](https://gist.github.com/kosamari/7c5d1e8449b2fbc97d372675f16b566e) notes.